krolow/Attach/README.markdown

 You also must create one table in your database:

-Can be by schema:
+You can do this with a schema:

 ```
 cake.php schema create --plugin Attach
 ```

-Can be by SQL:
+Or you can do it with SQL:
 ```sql
 CREATE TABLE  `attachments` (
   `id` int(11) NOT NULL AUTO_INCREMENT,